apache/apisix-ingress-controller/test/e2e/README.md

 ## Scaffold

 a e2e test scaffold is prepared to run test cases easily.
-The source codes are put in `test/e2e/scaffold`, it builds necessary running environment:
+The source codes are in directory `test/e2e/scaffold`, it builds necessary running environment:

 * Create a brand new namespace;
 * Create etcd deployment and etcd service in the specified namespace;